-Guidelines for the Didactic Year
+Guidelines for the Didactic Year, including Testing for Both the Didactic and Clinical Year

 Physical Exams & Clinical Skills

 Students are required to learn various physical exam and clinical skills (e.g., suturing, insertion of IV lines, casting, surgical scrub techniques, and injections).
 Students are expected to volunteer as patients for their classmates (except suturing).
 During these exams/skills labs, students are expected to act professionally and respectfully.
 Attendance at these workshops is mandatory for Program completion.
 Any student who has concerns regarding a particular skills lab should consult the course instructor.